Tommy Edman Preview, Player Props: Cardinals vs. Reds

-On Friday, Tommy Edman (batting .308 in his past 10 games) and the St. Louis Cardinals play the Cincinnati Reds, whose starting pitcher will be Brandon Williamson.
-First pitch is at 8:15 PM ET.
+Tommy Edman -- batting .297 in his past 10 games -- will be in action for the St. Louis Cardinals against the Cincinnati Reds, with Connor Phillips on the hill, on September 30 at 7:15 PM ET.

-In his previous game he had a one-hit performance (1-for-4) against the Brewers.
+In his previous game he had a hitless performance (0-for-2) against the Reds.

 Sportsbook Promo Codes